 The Open Door’s food pantry offers emergency food assistance only.
-This service is available on Mondays and Thursdays from 1-4 p.m at our 226 Warren Street location.
+This service is available on Monday, Wednesday, and Thursday from 2-5 p.m at our 226 Warren Street location.

 The Open Door feeds 390 children every week through their Backpack Program.
 We currently partner with 9 area schools: Abe Wing, Big Cross, Glens Falls Middle School, Kensington, Queensbury Elementary School, Queensbury WHBI, Queensbury Middle, Jackson Heights, WSWHE Boces.
 If your child attends one of these schools and needs assistance, please contact your school office.

-Open Door Mission has an 8-bed men’s shelter for those experiencing homelessness.
+Open Door Mission has an 8-bed men’s shelter and a 6-bed women’s shelter for those experiencing homelessness.
 In times of emergency, we are able to handle additional guests in an overflow area.
 For those who are utilizing our shelter, we provide access to resources and addiction recovery.